What Is a Governance Token?

 All of this operates smoothly via a community that is physically scattered but united around the management of Decentraland.

 There’s little room for doubt that these tokens will change our expectations.
 Instead of simply wanting financial rewards from the projects we’ve bought into, users are coming to expect their loyalty to be rewarded with a stake in the project’s future.

 As we’ve learned (ENS we’re lookin’ at you), we can’t always predict when a project will launch its own governance token.
 But there are a few places you can look to gain a little insight about a project’s future plans.
 This means looking at the project’s roadmap and chatting with active members of the project’s Discord community.
 In fact, it’s also a smart idea to read the project’s white paper and have a look at its token details on EtherScan too.
 It takes a little bit of technical digging, but can often yield some good alpha about if there’s a drop coming in the future.

 The distribution of power via governance tokens means that the fate of a project rests in the hands of its community.

 Read that again.
 Yes, it is a bit scary.
 And that’s OK.

 These tokens are not just about power – they confer a pretty big responsibility too.
-How a project performs relates directly to how we, the community, have managed it, and with decentralized governance still nascent, we’re yet to see where that will take the blockchain environment as a whole.
-But with DAOs emerging to rival traditional companies in nearly every sector, the metaverse on the ascent and DeFi continuing to offer users fairer access to finance via decentralized protocols, it seems this is the start of something pretty significant, not just in terms of technology, but in terms of what we consider a community to be.
+How a project performs relates directly to how it governs its community.
+With decentralized governance still nascent, we’re yet to see where that will take the blockchain environment as a whole.
+But with DAOs emerging to rival traditional companies in nearly every sector, the metaverse on the ascent.
+What’s more, DeFi continues to offer users fairer access to finance via decentralized protocols.
+Seemingly, this is the start of something pretty significant, not just in terms of technology, but in terms of how we consider communities to exist.

 Interested in governance structures?
 You should be!
 They’re changing everything, and could benefit you.
 Here, School of Block explains DAOs.
 Enjoy!